 Healthcare marketing is a gateway to the value-based care mentioned previously.
 This is done by education patients, providing customer service, and opportunities to engage with healthcare professionals that were never previously available.
 This enables healthcare providers to work alongside patients to achieve better health outcomes while bringing in more revenue for the healthcare system.

-What Technology is Necessary for Healthcare Marketing Services?
+What Technology is Necessary for Healthcare Digital Marketing Services?

-Four major technology platforms are needed for healthcare professionals to be successful in healthcare marketing.
+Four major technology platforms are needed for healthcare professionals to be successful in healthcare digital marketing.

 - Healthcare Customer Relations Management (HCRM)- a healthcare customer relations management system basically integrates the patient data from a range of sources to launch and optimize and measure metrics for healthcare marketing campaigns